 Releasing “Hit Girls” on their own Hunky Recs in 1980 the song became a battle cry, striking a chord with female Punk patrons.
 At this time Punk and anything close to feminist empowerment had only been uttered by The Raincoats and The Slits.
 The major reason most listeners heard of the later is that they were based out of London and, as much as Milwaukee had a vibrant Punk scene, it was not known as a musical mecca.

 Touring extensively through the Midwest and the South they hit the legendary clubs in NYC before reaching into Canada.
-They opened for the likes of Captain Beefheart, Sun Ra, The Stranglers, Talking Heads and a bunch of diverse and noteworthy acts.
+They opened for the likes of Captain Beefheart, Sun Ra, Gang Of Four, Talking Heads and several other diverse and noteworthy acts.

 Striking a deal with Chicago’s Autistic Records they were produced by Iain Burgess, regarded as instrumental in shaping the Chicago Post-Punk sound with Big Black, Ministry, Effigies and more.
 Burgess brought the dark, aggressiveness out while not limiting the quirks, kinks and perverse sense of humor.